Orkney Visitor Levy

 In September 2024, the Council committed to investigate the feasibility of a visitor levy scheme for Orkney.

-A formal engagement process with local communities, tourism businesses and organisations and other stakeholders will take place over the winter months to understand potential impacts and help shape the design of a future scheme if progressed.
+This includes a formal engagement process with local communities, tourism businesses and organisations and other stakeholders which will take place throughout March and April 2025 to understand potential impacts and help shape the design of a future scheme if progressed.

 A cost-benefit analysis – measuring the benefits of a scheme versus the associated costs – will also be undertaken.
 The findings of the feasibility investigations will then be presented to Councillors to inform a decision on whether to follow other councils in introducing a visitor levy.